 Oh Lord, she’s at it again…

 Returning from break, I find half of my second period class standing at the back of the room with raised arms and balled fists.
-Soo Mi,one of my Korean co-teachers, is reprimanding them for their irresponsible and negligent behavior.
+My third grade Korean co-teacher, is reprimanding the class for their irresponsible and negligent behavior.

 How can half the class forget to bring their textbooks?!

-Discipline to Soo Mi is endurance training and students must hold stance, while being lectured for the next 5 minutes about the consequences for not having the proper mind for learning.
-Soo Mi is like a classroom mom– a firm disciplinarian.
+Discipline to my co-teacher is endurance training and students must hold stance, while being lectured for the next five minutes about the consequences for not having the proper mind for learning.
+This type of physical discipline is weird to me; like something might Dad might have had to do in his school time.
+But the way my co-teacher is doing so out of care is something I strangely respect.
+She is like a classroom mom– a firm disciplinarian but one that I know loves her students.
 I learn a lot about classroom management from her.

 …But 3rd graders are still kids, they’ll forget this all by next week.
 Textbooks and homework will still be forgotten.